ACROSS

 “Yeah, I see them.”

 Swarming from the side was a pack of wolves, each almost as large as the horses pulling the wagon.
 Noah handed the reins to Tin, who whipped the horses into a full gallop.
 He took out his bow and began launching arrows.
-Noah had made most of these arrows himself.
-He had to rush them, so they weren’t his best work, but they got the job done for short-range encounters.
+Noah had made most of these arrows himself, but he had to rush them, so they weren’t his best work.
+Regardless, they got the job done for short-range encounters.

 The wolves dodged the arrows as they charged, forced to move around to attack from the rear.
 Noah climbed into the wagon and stared them down through the open back.
 Changing their attack angle had momentarily slowed them, but they’d catch up in seconds and flank the wagon.